-Stocks pare gains after Dow, S&P 500, Nasdaq hit new highs
+Nasdaq Composite hits new high on Powell comments

 In Asian markets on Wednesday, China's Shanghai Composite ended 0.4 percent lower after Chinese producer price inflation came in flat, raising concerns about domestic growth.
 Hong Kong's Hang Seng added 0.3 percent and Japan's Nikkei was off 0.2 percent.

-In Europe, London's FTSE added 0.1 percent, Germany's DAX was off 0.1 percent and France's CAC added 0.4 percent.
+European markets closed lower.
+London's FTSE slipped 0.1 percent, Germany's DAX was off 0.5 percent and France's CAC was down 0.1 percent.